 Query 2 – select DayofMonth ,sum(deptime) from airline2 where DayofMonth in (12,18) and month in (1,4,6,9) group by DayofMonth ;

-All other parameters of the system (i.e. number of nodes, memory, CPU etc) remained unchanged.
+All other parameters of the system (for example, number of nodes, memory, CPU, etc.) remained unchanged.

-Following readings obtained after 7 distinct executions of each query.
+The following readings were obtained after 7 distinct executions of each query.

-A typical question is whether compression is in use after data is load in HBase?
+A typical question is whether compression is used after data is loaded in HBase.

 You can!
-You can alter the table containing data and the next time when major compaction takes place, new compression will be applied to the table.
-A major compaction does clean-up of StoreFiles and ensures that all data that is owned by a region server is local to that server.
+You can alter the table containing data; the next time major compaction takes place, new compression will be applied to the table.
+Major compaction does a clean-up of StoreFiles and ensures that all data owned by a region server is local to that server.

-Thus, we observed that using Snappy compression increases the read performance by 14% for first query and 8% for second query.
-Thus overall, there was a performance gain observation by about 11% by using Snappy compression.
+Thus, we observed that Snappy compression increases the read performance by 14% for the first and 8% for the second queries.
+Therefore, overall, there was a performance gain observation of about 11% using Snappy compression.

-After testing on test data of about 10 GB, we implemented the compression on streaming data Hbase table in production.
-We observed a performance gain in line with above experimental results.
+After testing on test data of about 10 GB, we implemented the compression on the streaming data Hbase table in production.
+We observed a performance gain in line with the above experimental results.

 An HBase Bloom Filter is an efficient mechanism to test whether a StoreFile contains a specific row or row-column cell.
 Without Bloom Filter, the only way to decide if a row key is present in a StoreFile is to check the StoreFile’s block index, which stores the start row key of each block in the StoreFile.
-Bloom Filters provide an in-memory structure to reduce disk reads to only the files likely to contain that Row.
-In short it can be consider as an in-memory index to determine probability of finding a row in a particular StoreFile.
+Bloom Filters provides an in-memory structure to reduce disk reads to only the files likely to contain that row.
+In short, it can be considered an in-memory index to determine the probability of finding a row in a particular StoreFile.

-If your application usually modifies all or majority of the rows of HBase on regular basis, majority of StoreFiles will have a piece of the row you are searching.
-Thus, Bloom filters may not help a lot.
-In case of time series data we update only a few records at a time or in case when data is update in batches, each row is written in separate Storefile.
-In this case, Bloom filter helps a lot in improving performance of HBase reads by discarding Storefiles that do not contain the row being searched.
+If your application modifies all or the majority of the rows of HBase on a regular basis, the majority of StoreFiles will have a piece of the row you are searching for.
+Thus, Bloom filters may only help a little.
+In the case of time series data, we update only a few records at a time, or when data is updated in batches, each row is written in a separate Storefile.
+In this case, the Bloom filter helps improve the performance of HBase reads by discarding Store files that do not contain the searched row.

-We used airline traffic data for experiments on Bloom filter.
-About 5 million records from this dataset were loaded in HBase table.
-Following are the results:
+We used airline traffic data for experiments on the Bloom filter.
+About 5 million records from this dataset were loaded in the HBase table.
+The following are the results:

-After testing on above settings on test data of about 10 GB, we implemented the same in streaming data HBase database.
-We observed a performance gain in line with above experimental results.
+After testing the above settings on test data of about 10 GB, we implemented the same in streaming data HBase database.
+We observed a performance gain in line with the above experimental results.

-As you would notice, one can improve performance of HBase by implementing the above points related to Rowkey, Compression and Bloom Filters.
+As you will notice, one can improve the performance of HBase by implementing the above points related to Rowkey, Compression, and Bloom Filters.